 Don't go overboard on the number of questions.
 Generally, 5 to 10 questions are common.
 In our own events business we ask between 8 to 10 questions.
 For our manufacturing side of the business we have asked as few as 2 questions and as many as 16 questions (for our annual in-depth Thanksgiving Survey). .

-When we send out a survey, we always start by asking:
+When we send out a survey, our first question is:

 And we always end by asking:

 This is a valuable question, because even if the customer doesn't themselves post a review on Google or Facebook or TripAdvisor if you have their permission then you can re-post it.

 This is a valuable question, because even if the customer doesn't themselves post a review directly on Google or Facebook or TripAdvisor if you have their permission then you can re-post it.

 The other question we often ask in our customer satisfaction surveys is the "Net Promoter Score".

 The NPS is used by many companies across many industries from banks to hair-dressers, so it is a good measure of customer happiness.
 You can see in the image in the top right a snap shot of our NPS for our laser tag business.

 We use an online tool "GetFeedback" to send out the surveys and they summarize the results for us.

 The exact questions for the Net Promoter Score is: